tap349/tap349.github.io/_posts/2017-10-29-elixir-registry.md

 ### using `{:via, module, term}` tuple

-NOTE: from now on I'll refer to registries to be accessed
-      with via tuple as via registries.
+from now on I'll refer to registries accessed with via tuple as via registries.

 the benefit of via registries is that you don't have to interact with them directly when registering new processes - it's done automatically